 - All standard basketball regulations apply, unless otherwise noted.

 - Any form of contact is discouraged; players MUST do their best to avoid contact.
+Any elbow or arm-to-face contact by a defensive or offensive player is an automatic infraction — even if by accident.
 ANY ROUGH OR PHYSICAL PLAY WILL RESULT IN IMMEDIATE EXPULSION FROM FURTHER GAME PLAY.

 - Over and back: If a team brings the ball over the half-court line into the offensive zone, and while still in their possession, a player plays the ball back across the line into their own half, the ball will be turned over.
 The other will be take possession on the sideline at half-court.